 Note: Diagnoses can include nephrotic syndrome, membranous nephropathy, immunoglobulin A nephropathy, minimal change disease, infection-related glomerulonephritis, focal segmental glomerulosclerosis, and membranoproliferative glomerulonephritis.
-ACTH is not prominent in related

-- guidelines from KDIGO (2021) and there is a lack of quality evidence regarding ACTH to supports its use. - 5.
-Gout.
+ACTH is not prominent in related guidelines from KDIGO (2021) and there is a lack of quality evidence regarding ACTH to support its use.

+- 5. Gout.
 American College of Rheumatology guidelines for gout (2020) recommend other therapies beside ACTH for gout flare management (e.g., colchicine, non-steroidal anti-inflammatory drugs, or glucocorticoids). - 6.
-Infantile Spasms, Treatment.
-Purified Cortrophin Gel is not FDA-approved for this use. - 7.
 Juvenile Idiopathic Arthritis.
-Related guidelines from the American College of Rheumatology regarding the treatment of juvenile idiopathic arthritis (2021) do not mention ACTH as having a role for this disease. - 8.
+Related guidelines from the American College of Rheumatology regarding the treatment of juvenile idiopathic arthritis (2021) do not mention ACTH as having a role for this disease. - 7.
 Lupus Nephritis.
 The KDIGO guidelines for the management of glomerular disease (2021) cite many other agents besides ACTH for the management of this condition.
-The European League Against Rheumatism-European Renal Association-European Dialysis and Transplantation Association joint recommendations on the management of lupus nephritis do not cite ACTH as a therapy to use in this condition. - 9.
+The European League Against Rheumatism-European Renal Association-European Dialysis and Transplantation Association joint recommendations on the management of lupus nephritis do not cite ACTH as a therapy to use in this condition. - 8.
 Multiple Sclerosis, Acute Exacerbations.
-High-dose corticosteroids, usually intravenous methylprednisolone, are the accepted standard of care short-term for acute relapses or exacerbations. - 10.
+High-dose corticosteroids, usually intravenous methylprednisolone, are the accepted standard of care short-term for acute relapses or exacerbations. - 9.
 Ophthalmic Conditions.
-Only limited data describes the use of ACTH in ophthalmic-related conditions (e.g., acute optic neuritis, keratitis, retinal vasculitis).
-Prospective data are needed to more rigorously define the efficacy and safety of ACTH in ocular disease. - 11.
+Only limited data describe the use of ACTH in ophthalmic-related conditions (e.g., acute optic neuritis, keratitis, retinal vasculitis).
+Prospective data are needed to more rigorously define the efficacy and safety of ACTH in ocular disease. - 10.
 Psoriatic Arthritis.
-The American College of Rheumatology/National Psoriasis Foundation guidelines for the treatment of psoriatic arthritis (2018) do not mention a role for ACTH in this condition. - 12.
+The American College of Rheumatology/National Psoriasis Foundation guidelines for the treatment of psoriatic arthritis (2018) do not mention a role for ACTH in this condition. - 11.
 Rheumatoid Arthritis.
-The American College of Rheumatology guidelines for the treatment of rheumatoid arthritis (2021) do not mention a role for ACTH in this disease state. - 13.
+The American College of Rheumatology guidelines for the treatment of rheumatoid arthritis (2021) do not mention a role for ACTH in this disease state. - 12.
 Sarcoidosis.
 The European Respiratory Society published guidelines on the treatment of sarcoidosis (2021).
 Repository corticotropin use should be reserved for patients who have failed prior treatments (e.g., steroids, antimetabolites).
 Only limited data are available.
-Repository corticotropin should be considered in a case by case basis only when other therapies are not effective or tolerated. - 14.
-Coverage is not recommended for circumstances not listed in the Recommended Authorization Criteria.
+Repository corticotropin should be considered in a case by case basis only when other therapies are not effective or tolerated.

+13. Coverage is not recommended for circumstances not listed in the Recommended Authorization Criteria.
 Criteria will be updated as new published data are available.